KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Problems encountered

 #### Image uploads
-To insert an image into MongoDB I learned from the Pretty Printed Youtube channel https://www.youtube.com/watch?v=DsgAuceHha4 It did not work for me at first so I asked for tutor advice.
+To insert an image into MongoDB I learned from the Pretty Printed Youtube channel https://www.youtube.com/watch?v=DsgAuceHha4 which I discovered when looking at the code from this project: https://github.com/elenasacristan/CookBook
+It did not work for me at first so I asked for tutor advice.
 They suggested that I find an alternative storage for the images as
 MongoDB is not the best solution for this.
 In the end I decided I am not giving up on this as I've seen it work on the video and on a live example as well.
 It seemed that the code worked after all and there was a connection issue with MongoDB.